 6. Nomination and Remuneration Policy

-The Nomination and Remuneration policy has been prepared pursuant to the applicable provisions of the Companies Act, 2013 and Listing Agreement /SEBI (LODR) Regulations 2015.
+The Nomination and Remuneration policy has been prepared pursuant to the applicable provisions of the Companies Act, 2013 and Listing Regulations.

 Non-Executive Directors are remunerated by way of sitting fees for attending the meetings of the Board and the Committees thereof.
-The sitting fees paid for Audit Committee and Board meeting is Rs.
-50,000/- per meeting respectively, Nomination & Remuneration Committee is Rs 25,000/- per meeting and Stakeholders Relationship Committee and other Committees is Rs.
+The sitting fees paid for Board Meetings and Audit Committee meetings is Rs.
+50,000/- per meeting respectively, Nomination & Remuneration Committee is Rs 25,000/- per meeting and Stakeholders Relationship Committee, other Committees including for a separate meeting of Independent Directors is Rs.
 20,000/- per meeting respectively.